frankcash/Slothy/README.md

 # Slothy
-Sleep or never post to social media again!
+Workout or never post to social media again!

 # About
 Slothy is a chrome extension that connects to the FitBit API and checks your daily goal for steps.
 If you haven't achieved your goals you won't be able to post to chrome!